mattdef/MicroUI.jl/README.md

 ## License
 This library is free software; you can redistribute it and/or modify it under the terms of the MIT license.
 See [LICENSE](LICENSE) for details.

-## Todo
-**1. Focus and Input Management**
-Manage the tab to navigate between controls.

-**2. Layout Management**
-→ Add helpers for more complex layouts (grid, auto-sizing, etc.).

-**3. Extensibility**
-Colors and styles are hard-coded in default_style.
-→ Allow for easier loading of themes or customization.

-**4. Input Management**
-The input_* functions are very simple.
-→ Add support for scrolling, special keys, copy/paste, etc.

-**5. Documentation**
-Add more docstrings on public functions and usage examples.